SoulWallet/smart-contract-wallet-4337/dev-docs/SoulWallet-Tech.md

 + It will be modified timely.
 ### Conceptions
 + The article ([VB's article](https://medium.com/infinitism/erc-4337-account-abstraction-without-ethereum-protocol-changes-d75c9d94dc4a))has told us : smart contract wallet, entrypoint contract, paymaster contract, bundler client and more, are build from the [EIP 4337](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-4337.md).
-+ We can see this for a over review:
++ We can see this overview:
 + ![figure-43337](figure-4337.png)
 + We will have new features about multisig, [social recovery](https://vitalik.ca/general/2021/01/11/recovery.html).
 + We provide the ability of changing the control right of your wallet(secret key) within your social guardian's permission and without modifying anything of Ethereum.